atom/github/docs/rfcs/001-recent-commits.md

 * GitHub avatar for both the committer and (if applicable) author.
 If either do not exist, show a placeholder.
 * The commit message (first line of the commit body) elided if it would be too wide.
 * A relative timestamp indicating how long ago the commit was created.
-* A background highlight for commits haven't been pushed to the remote tracking branch.
+* A background highlight for commits that haven't been pushed yet to the remote tracking branch.

 ![metadata](https://user-images.githubusercontent.com/378023/39227929-4326d5ac-4896-11e8-9bbd-114d64335fad.png)